-I realize that because I’m professional website copywriter, I have a special way of looking at this situation.
+I realize that because of my work as a professional website copywriter, I have a special way of looking at this situation.
 And because I don’t sell generic text, one would expect me to find such practices…well, distasteful.
 But I’m also a customer, a client, and a patient.
 Especially as a patient with some measure of dental anxiety, I am anything but comforted by this plastic messaging.

 When is Generic Acceptable?